 Project Assistant

-She continues working closely with nomadic and semi-nomadic communities in India who are dependent on the drylands and grasslands.
-Currently, she is also working on creating a gender toolkit for researchers specifically working with livestock-rearing communities in India in collaboration with Anthra.
-Through this fellowship, Ovee will work closely with the Nature Classrooms team over the next year in the Kashmir region.
+I am a Zoologist by training, but during and after my Ph.D., I have increasingly incorporated humanities and social science in my work.
+Over the last 10 years, I have developed a particular interest in interdisciplinarity and practiced it in my career.
+I have designed and taught courses on environmental communication for undergrad students during postdoc and social science methods for wildlife conservationists over the last few years.
+In my research, I use the approach of Political Ecology to study development interventions in drylands and grasslands.
+I continue working closely with nomadic and semi-nomadic communities in India who are dependent on the drylands and grasslands.
+Currently, I am also working on creating a gender toolkit for researchers specifically working with livestock-rearing communities in India in collaboration with Anthra.
+Through this fellowship, I will work closely with the Nature Classrooms team over the next year in the Kashmir region.

 Ovee Thorat